Lake Harmony, Pennsylvania

 Lake Harmony is an unincorporated community in Kidder Township, Carbon County, Pennsylvania, United States.
 The population was 718 at the 2010 census.
-It is served by ZIP code 18624.
+It is served by ZIP Code 18624.

 History

-Frederick Charles Brenckman wrote in 1913:
+In 1913, Frederick Charles Brenckman wrote:

-The Split Rock Lodge and Lake Harmony was originally a private retreat for the executives of the Lehigh Coal and Navigation Company, but much of the land was sold to developers.
+The Split Rock Lodge at Lake Harmony was originally a private retreat for the executives of the Lehigh Coal and Navigation Company, but much of the land was sold to developers.
 The lodge was destroyed by fire in 1970.
 A portion of the building survived the blaze, and it was rebuilt and sold to Village Square, Incorporated.
+After several changes in ownership, current ownership since 2020 is held by Mexico-based Bel Air Collection Resorts & Spas, itself owned and operated by Thy Collection.
+Bel Air Collections promised numerous renovations throughout the resort, from room redesigns to refurbished fitness areas to bar and restaurant amenities.
+A spokesman for the company stated in 2022 that Covid-19 delayed progress on the renovations.
+Lawsuits in 2023 suggest that progress in some areas of renovations have ground to a halt or even regressed, with timeshare owners alleging false advertising practices by Bel Air.